 Every other month, our two-day jewellery auctions presents 300-400 high quality lots of silver and jewellery catalogued by section head, Jackie Rothwell.
 Opening the bi-monthly auctions, the section features items with estimates ranging from £50 to thousands of pounds, which means it has a following among all types of buyers from individual purchasers to traders and collectors.

 Jackie’s high quality lots are set aside as they are consigned by our sellers.
 They are then catalogued, shared with an international market of buyers, and sold at the beginning of either February, April, June, August, October or December.

-You could discover a complete set of Stuart Devlin surprise Easter eggs, rare Christmas gifts presented by Rolls Royce during the 1920s, a string of amber beads, an enameled cigarette case, or a stunning example of Art Deco design.
+You could discover a complete set of Stuart Devlin surprise Easter eggs, rare Christmas gifts presented by Rolls Royce during the 1920s, a stunning diamond ring, a string of amber beads, an enamelled cigarette case, or a fantastic example of Art Deco design.

 And for those with a love of jewels on a more limited budget, Jackie also manages the flow of costume jewellery through our regular Monday auctions.
 The title “Costume Jewellery” encompasses items dating from the 18th Century onwards: paste and mourning jewellery, pinchbeck, cut steel, enamel, Arts & Crafts styles, plastic and diamante, and 1980’s bling, to name but a few.

 The appeal of vintage costume jewellery is often its individuality.
 Many designs such as Chanel, Christian Dior, Haskell and Schiaparelli still command high prices, but if these are too pricey, Jackie recommends looking instead for Coro, Grosse, Trifari, Butler & Wilson or unsigned pieces.